Crystals from categorified quantum groups: Introduction

 Recall the definition from~\cite{KL,KL2} of the algebra $R$ associated to a Cartan datum.
 Let $\Bbbk$ be an algebraically closed field (of arbitrary characteristic).
 The algebra $R$ is defined by finite $\Bbbk$-linear combinations of braid--like diagrams in the plane, where each strand is coloured by a vertex $i \in I$.
 Strands can intersect and can carry dots; however, triple intersections are not allowed.
 Diagrams are considered up to planar isotopy that do not change the combinatorial type of the diagram.
 We recall the local relations

-Multiplication is given by concatenation of diagrams when the endpoints have the same colours, and is defined to be zero otherwise.
+Left multiplication is given by concatenating a diagram on top of another diagrams when the corresponding endpoints have the same colours, and is defined to be zero otherwise.
 The algebra is graded where generators are defined to have degrees